MicrosoftDocs/OfficeDocs-SharePoint/migration/create-a-user-mapping-file-for-data-content-migration.md

 After you create your own user mapping file, upload it to the SharePoint Online Migration tool.

 1. Start SPMT.
-Enter your Office 365 username and password, and then select **Sign in**.
+Enter your Microsoft 365 username and password, and then select **Sign in**.

 2. Select **Start your first Migration**.